Oxbridge Admissions Statistics Explained: Teacher’s Guide

 Data and statistics are incredibly helpful for many things in life, and this is especially true for applying to Oxbridge and helping your students with their applications.
 There are many factors at play within the Oxbridge admissions process, so having a greater understanding of them can only be a benefit!

-In this guide, we will be taking a look at why data is so important to the Oxbridge application, how you can find and utilise it yourself and explore some of the most important pieces of data from Oxford and Cambridge.
-Of course, you won’t remember all of this data off the top of your head, so it is our hope that this guide will inspire you to create your own system for collecting and presenting application data to provide to your students.
-Let’s get straight into it:
+In this guide, written specifically for teachers, we’ll explore why understanding admissions statistics and data is so important in the Oxbridge application process.
+We’ll provide you with the latest Oxford and Cambridge admissions statistics, while also showing you how to find, analyse, and use this data yourself.
+Of course, you won’t remember all of these figures off the top of your head, so we hope this guide inspires you to create your own system for collecting and presenting application data to support your students.
+Let’s get straight into it.

-But what data is available for us to use and what does it tell us?
-Let’s look into that next:
+So, what data is available, and what can it actually tell us?
+Let’s explore that next.

 Claim Your FREE Oxbridge Applications Resource Pack